fedora-copr/fedora-copr.github.io/README.md

     ---

+### Video, podcasts, and other media

+Specify the following parameters

+    ---
+    ...
+    external_url: <link to your post>
+    type: video
+    ---

 ### Text formatting

 As it is apparent from posts filename extension `.md`, they are formatted in [Markdown](https://daringfireball.net/projects/markdown/syntax).
 It has very simple formatting syntax which can be learned in several minutes.
 It supports mixing-in an HTML tags for complicated things, but please treat them with care.
 The best thing you can do before writing a new post is opening any of existing posts in the text editor.